 The National Infrastructure Commission (NIC) have been tasked by central government to explore the potential to maximise the Oxford to Cambridge Growth Corridor to support economic prosperity.
 The NIC were asked how to maximise the potential of the Cambridge – Milton Keynes – Oxford corridor as a single, knowledge-intensive cluster that competes on a global stage, protecting the area’s high-quality environment, and securing the homes and jobs that the area needs.

 As part of their vision they are proposing an expressway to connect the two cities and further develop economic growth.
 Further information regarding the Oxford to Cambridge growth proposals, including the Expressway can be found on the NIC website:

 The Vale of White Horse Scrutiny Committee reviewed progress on the Expressway proposals, and options for routing on 26th October 2017.
-The full report is available here:
+The full report can be found here:

-Highways England recently engaged with key stakeholders to get their views on the proposed corridor options.
-The Vale of White Horse provided a response to the questions asked regarding preferred corridors on 12th April.
+In February 2018 Highways England engaged with key stakeholders to get their views on the proposed corridor options.
+The Vale of White Horse provided a response to the questions asked regarding preferred corridors on 12th April 2018.
 The response can be found here:

 On 26 July 2018, Kit Malthouse MP, Minister for Housing, wrote to the leaders of all the relevant Councils inviting 'ambitious proposals for transformational housing growth including new settlements', with proposals due by 14 September 2018.
 The letter can be found .